rohittiwari-dev/code-screenshot-maker/README.md

-# CodeShoot 📸
+# CodeShare 📸

-CodeShoot is a beautiful, modern web application for creating stunning code screenshots.
+CodeShare is a beautiful, modern web application for creating stunning code screenshots.
 Transform your code snippets into visually appealing images with customizable themes, fonts, and styling options.

 ## ✨ Features